aktech/aktech.github.io/_posts/2015-5-24-GSoC &#58; Getting-Up-For-the-Coding-Period .md

 * List Of Equations Form
 * Input A & b Matrix Form (from `Ax = b`)

-It would be great have all three input formats supported in the Public API `linsolve` Method.
+It would be great to have all three input formats supported in the Public API `linsolve` Method.

 Looking forward for Coding Period, that's all for now.